Salt & Wind Travel

 Santa Croce

-Santa Croce is a lively district in the historic center.
-It’s named after the Basilica Santa Croce, which holds the tombs of some of Florence’s most famous citizens, like Machiavelli, Michelangelo, and Galileo.
-The main piazza often hosts events like the Chocolate Festival, the French Festival, and the Calcio Storico tournament.
+The main piazza frequently hosts events such as the Chocolate Festival, the French Festival, and the Calcio Storico tournament.
 Surrounding the piazza is some of the busiest nightlife in Florence.
 You can find everything from bars to clubs to restaurants.
 This area is also home to the traditional Florentine leather market.
 You can visit the historic leather school, Scuola del Cuoio, behind the basilica.

 Pros: Area of the city with the most clubs, active young nightlife, beautiful sites, close to everything